naiyerasif/site/src/content/post/2024/2024-02-18-00-24-48-cascading-drop-and-truncate-operations-in-postgres.md

 category: "note"
 ---

-<abbr title="Today I Learned">TIL</abbr> that you can specify `CASCADE` on `DROP` and `TRUNCATE` statements in Postgres.
+Today I learned that you can specify `CASCADE` on `DROP` and `TRUNCATE` statements in Postgres.
 This comes handy when you're dealing with the database objects which are references on other objects (for example, foreign keys, [domains](https://www.postgresql.org/docs/current/domains.html), etc).

 Consider the following definitions of the `users` and `orders` tables.